-L) Operating Procedures:

-- 1) Lobby Meetings: - a) Will be held on a regular basis with no more than two (2) weeks in between meetings. - b) Will be publicly announced in advance and open to the general public. - c) Student Lobby Officers shall meet on a regular basis no more than two (2) weeks in between meetings, outside of the general board meetings. - d) Meetings will be facilitated by the Statewide, National, and Local Coordinators. - e) All meetings must include updates from each appointed position with Student Lobby. - 2) Student Lobby must take minutes at every official meeting.
-Legislative Council must then approve these minutes, even if Student Lobby did not allocate funds during its meeting. - 3) The Statewide, National, and Local Coordinators have the authority, without a formal vote of the board, on all expenditures under the amount of five hundred dollars (\$500.00). - a) Any such expenditure must be placed into the minutes of the next general meeting. - 4) If an expenditure of over five hundred dollars needs approval that could not wait until the next general meeting:

-- a) Any two officers may call any emergency phone vote. - b) Those officers calling the emergency phone vote must give detailed information regarding the expenditure at hand. - c) A simple majority (50% + 1) of the officers must be contacted to validate the emergency phone vote. - d) The expenditure request passes with the approval of two-thirds (2/3) of the contacted Student Lobby officers.
+- 3) Shall coordinate at least two (2) training sessions on grassroots campaign skills throughout the year. - 4) Shall serve two (2) office hours per week. - L) Operating Procedures: - 1) Lobby Meetings: - a) Will be held on a regular basis with no more than two (2) weeks in between meetings. - b) Will be publicly announced in advance and open to the general public. - c) Student Lobby Officers shall meet on a regular basis no more than two (2) weeks in between meetings, outside of the general board meetings. - d) Meetings will be facilitated by the Statewide, National, and Local Coordinators. - e) All meetings must include updates from each appointed position with Student Lobby. - 2) Student Lobby must take minutes at every official meeting.
+Legislative Council must then approve these minutes, even if Student Lobby did not allocate funds during its meeting. - 3) The Statewide, National, and Local Coordinators have the authority, without a formal vote of the board, on all expenditures under the amount of five hundred dollars (\$500.00). - a) Any such expenditure must be placed into the minutes of the next general meeting. - 4) If an expenditure of over five hundred dollars needs approval that could not wait until the next general meeting: - a) Any two officers may call any emergency phone vote. - b) Those officers calling the emergency phone vote must give detailed information regarding the expenditure at hand. - c) A simple majority (50% + 1) of the officers must be contacted to validate the emergency phone vote. - d) The expenditure request passes with the approval of two-thirds (2/3s) of the contacted Student Lobby officers.

-SECTION 28.
+SECTION 30.
 A.S.
 TAKE BACK THE NIGHT COMMITTEE

 The charge of the Take Back the Night Committee is to raise awareness about issues surrounding sexual assault, while also protesting the current climate of fear and violence that women must confront in today's society.
-It aids women in finding and demonstrate their empowerment, provides a forum for women to make their voices heard, and crates an environment in which survivors of sexual assault can begin to heal.
+It aids women in finding and demonstrating their empowerment, provides a forum for women to make their voices heard, and creates an environment in which survivors of sexual assault can begin to heal.